Blog

 1. Reduces Skin Vitality.
 AGE accumulation in the skin is known to affect all its layers and lower the skin’s vitality.
 Skin AGEs can cross-link with vital skin proteins, including collagen and filaggrin, which have been shown to damage the barrier, promote water loss, deplete cholesterol, and lower the skin’s capacity for repair.
 In a high-AGE environment, the structure of epidermal skin tissue becomes disorderly, and AGEs are known to contribute towards the slowed-down wound healing seen in patients with diabetes.
 The photoaging effects of UV radiation are partly attributed to promoting AGE formation, which enhances wrinkles, dehydration, and blemishes.[4]

 5. Elevates Blood Clotting Risk.
 AGEs are known to promote platelet activation and substantially increase the risk for thrombosis.
 On top of promoting vascular stiffness, excessive AGEs have been shown to lower nitric oxide production[11], both of which contribute towards impaired vasodilation, increasing the risk for blood clots.
 Additionally, AGEs can be formed from LDL cholesterol.
-Glycated LDL is unable to be taken up by cells and is left to accumulate in the bloodstream, able to contribute towards blood clotting.
+Glycated LDL is unable to be taken up by cells and is left to accumulate in the bloodstream, which contributes to blood clotting.

 6. Facilitates Retinal Damage.
 AGEs were shown to promote the release of inflammatory markers in retinal epithelial cells that are associated with retinal damage and a higher risk of developing macular degeneration.
 These effects are likely to be connected to the vascular effects of AGE accumulation.